blockmason/link-workshop-tor/activity3/activity3.md

 > Next, let's complete the `setOwnership(...)` function.
 We want to assign a particular stamp ID to an owner address.
 Additionally, we want to check that the stamp ID is within the array size limits.
 ```
-function setOwnership(uint stampId, address owner) public returns (bool) {
+function setOwnership(uint stampId, address owner) public {
         require(stampId >= 0 && stampId <=7);
         ownerOf[stampId] = owner;
-        return true;
     }
 ```

-> Lastly, we want to set an 'authority' address that initially creates the smart contract and also calls and executes the smart contract functions.
+> Then, we want to set an 'authority' address that initially creates the smart contract and also calls and executes the smart contract functions.
 For testing in this exercise, we also want to make this authority address publicly available.
 ```
-pragma solidity 0.5.4;
+pragma solidity ^0.5.7;

 contract Ownership {
     address[8] public ownerOf;